WolfgangOfner/ProgrammingWithWolfgangWebsite/_posts/2020-12-14-run-kubernetes-cluster-locally.md

 author: Wolfgang Ofner
 categories: [Kubernetes, Docker]
 tags: [Helm, Microservice, Kubernetes, Docker]
+description: During the development or when debugging, developers often need to run their application quickly in Kubernetes.
+The solution to this problem is to run Kubernetes locally on your development machine using Docker Desktop.
 ---

 Running microservices in Kubernetes usually requires a cluster running in the cloud or on-premise.
 During the development or when debugging, developers often need to run their application quickly in Kubernetes.
 Spinning up a new cluster or configuring the deployment to an existing one might take longer than what they try to achieve.